 The best way to find out where anxiety is really coming from is to do some root cause research.
 When did you first feel the anxiety?
 What did it feel like?

 Chronic physical or mental illnesses are associated with an increased risk of anxiety disorders.
-Anxiety symptoms manifest themselves in a wide variety of ways.
-Since these signs can also occur with other health problems, they are often not recognized as anxiety disorder symptoms.
+Anxiety is manifested by a wide variety of symptoms.
+Since these signs can also occur with other health problems, they are often not recognized as Anxiety disorder Symptoms detected.

 Typical characteristics for anxiety are: